foldda/rda/README.md

 #### _Using class Rda_

-The _Rda class_ is for serializing your data objects.
-It implements the RDA encoding and decoding and is modeled as a "container" that is serializable.
-The idea is instead of serializing a data object directly, we store the data object's properties into an Rda container, and serialize the containing container.
-So any data object can be serialized as long as it can be fit into an Rda container.

-The Rda class provides -
+The _Rda class_ implements the RDA encoding and decoding.
+It provides -

 * **Setter-Getter** methods are for storing and retrieving the container's content using index-based addresses.
 * **ToString** method is for serializing the container and its content, i.e. apply RDA-encoding and make it into a string.
 * **Parse** method is for de-serializing an RDA-encoded string back to an RDA container object with content.

+The Rda class is for serializing data objects and is modeled as a "container".
+The idea is, instead of serializing a data object directly, a data object or its properties are stored inside an Rda container, and the container is serialized into a string.
+In such way, as long as a data object can be stored into an Rda container, it can be serialized.
 Below is an example of serializing and de-serializing data values using these methods[^4].

 [^4]: Methods of using the Java API and the Python API are very similar.